openstack/kolla-ansible/doc/source/user/quickstart.rst

       pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/|KOLLA_OPENSTACK_RELEASE|

 #.
-OpenStack requires an openrc file where credentials for admin user
+OpenStack requires a ``clouds.yaml`` file where credentials for the
-   are set.
+   admin user are set.
 To generate this file:

    * For deployment or evaluation, run:

      .. code-block:: console

         kolla-ansible post-deploy
-        . /etc/kolla/admin-openrc.sh

    * For development, run: